peterpeterparker/web-social-share/readme.md

         }]
     };

-If you would like to display the action default name, you could extend your configuration like the following:
+If you would like to display the action default name, you could extend your configuration using the attribute `displayNames` like the following:

     const share = {
         displayNames: true,